 That’s why identity it’s so important to me, and why I nurture my daughter’s identity through self-love and showing her the beauty of being a dark-skinned girl with big hair.

 When my daughter first started school in preK, she was obsessed with having straight hair.
-Although her classroom was very diverse, no one else really had her kind of hair, many had it straight and many had it curly, but the coily different curl that she couldn’t connect to hers.
+Although her classroom was very diverse, no one else really had her kind of hair, many had it straight and many had it curly, but the different type of curl (known as coily) that she couldn’t connect to hers.

 Like the way it had happened to me, my girl was constantly praised for her beautiful hair.
 But she couldn’t see it.
 I understood what was happening and I knew her story was going to be different because she had me, being very confident in my own skin, and being intentional in communicating that to her.